 REVIEW: Cobra King Speedzone Tour 3-wood

 You rarely think about your clubs hitting the ball too far, but is it possible?
 Imagine a tight dogleg that you want to place the ball just past the corner, but not through the fairway.
 You driver has danger written all over it, but the 3-wood should do the trick nicely.
 You line up, put a solid swing on the ball only to watch it fly through the fairway into the junk.
 You know that the edge of the fairway was 260 yards via laser rangefinder and your ball flew that.
 Yes, amazing to see that kind of distance, but depending on your needs the Cobra King Speedzone Tour 3-wood might be too long.
+Check out the Cobra F9 Speedback 3 wood.
 It is the longest 3-wood I’ve ever hit.
 I know back in the day squeezing yards out of the 3-wood was all the rage, but Cobra added even more with their newest tour model.

 FlightScope Xi Tour Launch Monitor